Is Rice Cereal for Babies Safe?

 Blog

 Rice cereal has played an essential role in introducing infants to solid foods for decades.
-But, after recent reports found high levels of heavy metals in baby food, you might wonder whether rice cereal for babies is safe.
+But, after reports found high levels of heavy metals in baby food, many parents wonder whether rice cereal for babies is safe.
 Let’s dive into the latest research and recommendations!

-For many years, parents and pediatricians have considered rice cereal one of the best first foods for babies.
-The consistency is perfect for infants learning to mouth and swallow solid foods.
-In addition, it’s fortified with iron, easy to digest, and it has a low potential for allergic reactions.
+For many years, parents and the American Academy of Pediatrics (pediatricians) have considered rice cereal one of the best first foods for babies.
+The consistency is perfect for infants learning to mouth and swallow new food.
+In addition, it’s fortified with iron, easy to digest, and it has a low potential to cause an allergic reaction.

 A baby eating rice cereal - is rice cereal safe for baby?